kernelci/kernelci-pipeline/doc/config-reference.md

 `compiler` is the compiler that will be used to build the kernel.
 Possible values are `gcc-12`, `clang-17`, might be extended in the future.

-`tree` is permit/deny list of trees that will be used to build the kernel.
-This parameter is explained in separate section below.

-`branch` is permit/deny list of branches that will be used to build the kernel.
-This parameter is explained in separate section below.

 `defconfig` is the defconfig that will be used to build the kernel.